axibase/atsd-use-cases/how-to/aws/route53-health-checks/connection-time-portal-README.md

 for System Administrators who need to diagnose whether an endpoint itself is unhealthy or the target application is not performing as expected and causing connection timeouts.

-Integrate your instance of ATSD with Route 53 as described [here](route53-health-checks/README.md) before beginning this process.
+Integrate your instance of ATSD with Route 53 as described [here](README.md) to enable availabilty reports before beginning this process.

 ### Prerequisites